sebadevo/PROJ-ELEC-H417/README.md

 # Requirement to launch the program (how to run the code)

 This project runs on JavaFX 1.8.
 Please download this version if you want the app to work on your device.
-You need to compile java with javafx, the best method is to simply use Intellij IDEA.
+If you want to Compile yourself (.jar file are already prepared, read en section of requirements to see how to launch app): You need to compile java with javafx, the best method is to simply use Intellij IDEA.
 Other methods to compile seem to be more complicated.
 We tried making them with makefiles, but the compilation never included the fxml files with the .class files, we thus had error.
 To overcome this problem we let Intellij IDEA take care of the compilation and just enabled multiple instances of a given code to run.
 To do this left click on the application